aws-samples/serverless-samples/queue-based-ingestion/python-sam/README.md

 ```

 While using command line or third party tools such as Postman to test APIs, you will need to provide Identity Token in the request "Authorization" header.
-You can authenticate with Amazon Cognito User Pool using AWS CLI (this command is also available in SAM template outputs) and use IdToken value present in the output of the command:
+You can authenticate with Amazon Cognito User Pool using AWS CLI (this command is also available in AWS SAM template outputs) and use IdToken value present in the output of the command:

 ```bash
 aws cognito-idp initiate-auth --auth-flow USER_PASSWORD_AUTH --client-id <cognito user pool application client id> --auth-parameters USERNAME=<username>,PASSWORD=<password>
 ```

-## Manually deploy the sample application
+## Manually Deploy The Sample Application

 **Note:** Before deploying application manually first time you will need to deploy shared Amazon Cognito stack, see previous section for details.